TO: Christoph Sorger, Professor of Mathematics, Nantes University, France

 Dear Prof. Dr. Christoph Sorger:

-I come to you primarily in your role as the IMU Secretary General and the prime mover of the International Day of Mathematics (IDM), once known as Pi Day.
+I come to you primarily in your role as the IMU Secretary General and the prime mover of the International Day of Mathematics (IDM), once only known as Pi Day.
 I’m concerned that we are losing some focus on pi (π) as a study unto itself.
 I would like to propose a virtual study group of the very nature of pi (π) that might provide an annual report to the IMU of progress.

 I’ll propose some study questions below.
 Thank you.